V999TEC/Octopussy/README.md

 ```
 java -jar octopussy.jar
 ```
-This wil cause the program to display the properties so that you can copy paste into your own property file
+This will cause the program to display the properties so that you can copy paste into your own property file

 ## Bonus feature(2)